PROGRADE-Tech/Tarchivebot/CONTRIBUTING.md

 ## Style guidelines

-We're not at all strict about any particular coding standard.
-However you can take a look at [Javascript Standard Style](https://github.com/feross/standard/blob/master/RULES.md) if you need a general styling or formatting guideline to adhere to.
+We don't yet enforce any particular coding style.
+However we will probably look into following [Javascript Standard Style](https://github.com/feross/standard/blob/master/RULES.md) in the future.
+You can use that standard as a general guideline for your code.

 ## Difficulties